SKKUAutoLab/ece5759_final_project/README.md

 - You must make prepare a submission file of the test-set:
   - Run prediction scripts in the Jupyter Notebook and obtain the results (.txt file) for each image.
   - Compress everything to a single zip file and rename it to: student_id.zip

-- **At the end, we will select the best result among three trials of each student and announce the result of each trial.**
+- **We will select the best result among three trials of each student and announce the result of each trial.**

 </details>